-Climate control is typically based on measurements of what is occurring, what has occurred, and then responding accordingly.
-However, nowadays, growers are increasingly searching for insight in likely future scenarios so they may respond with foresight instead.
+Climate control is typically based on measurements of what is occurring, and what has occurred and then responding accordingly.
+However, nowadays, growers are increasingly searching for insight into likely future scenarios so they may respond with foresight instead.
 Data analysis could offer a valuable contribution to their efforts.

-How will current greenhouse configurations, combined with expected outside climate conditions, affect the plant with regards to e.g., production, odds of odds of fungal diseases energy management or the influence of temperature differences inside the greenhouse?
+How will current greenhouse configurations, combined with expected outside climate conditions, affect the plant with regards to e.g., production, odds of fungal diseases energy management, or the influence of temperature differences inside the greenhouse?
 How could I further align climate settings and irrigation to the crop’s development and plant’s needs?

 Growers prefer checking upfront which option offers optimal results, and what configurations are required to reach the desired outcome.
-Common Excel programmes, when attempting to process the enormous amounts of available data, appear to fall short in truly uncovering what is within the realm of possibility.
+Common Excel programs, when attempting to process the enormous amounts of available data, appear to fall short of truly uncovering what is within the realm of possibility.

 The amount of available data equals the amount of data available for analysis.
 Hendriks: “So I urge you not to rush into thinking ‘this data doesn’t serve me right now’.
 Save everything.
 You should see the amazing analyses we are able to perform based on company registration data that had been captured for five years or longer.
 Data that growers never used before, because they had little understanding of its potential yet.

 Data sophistication greatly contributes to the reliability of analyses.
 So it is worth considering increasing your setting and coarseness counting frequency if, for example, you are only doing so once a week for a general indication.